terramate-io/terramate-docs/cloud/alerts/index.md

 Terramate Cloud alerts help manage critical events, such as failed deployments and detected drift.
 Alerts are automatically generated for these events and assigned to the appropriate individuals or teams (for example, the author of a commit or Pull Request).

-Alerts seamlessly integrate with Slack via the [Slack App](../integrations/slack.md) integration, sending direct messages to assigned recipients whenever alerts are created or updated.
+Alerts seamlessly integrate with Slack via the [Terramate App for Slack](../integrations/slack.md) integration, sending direct messages to assigned recipients whenever alerts are created or updated.

 ::: info
 Unless a member of your Terramate Cloud organization uses the same email address among all their third-party accounts